Become a Member

 We strengthen the professionalism of our member clinicians by:

-- Explaining the Biocharacteristics theory of medicine in common sense terms, helping your clients, and other healthcare providers, understand what you do.
+- Clients, and other healthcare providers, will understand what you do.

 Develops and Improves as Modern Research Advances